danielnolan/danielnolan.github.com/_posts/2012-03-07-custom-column-sort-names-for-extjs4.markdown

 title: Custom sort names EXTJS 4 grids

 categories:
-- EXTJS
+- Javascript

 tags:
 - Javascript
 - Sencha
+- EXTJS

 description: This is a quick how to on adding custom column names to be sent to the server using EXTJS grids with
              server side (remote) sorting.
 ---
 I build grids all the time in EXTJS 4 and they are usually dealing with a ton of data so server side sorting is a must.
 EXTJS sends the header name of the grid column and and the sort direction to the server by default.
-That's all fine and dandy but most of the time my column header names differ from the names I need to send to the server for proper sorting.
+That&#39;s all fine and dandy but most of the time my column header names differ from the names I need to send to the server for proper sorting.
 So here is what I came up with.